OSAMOR19/Cyber-Poll/README.md

-# Cyber-Poll
+# decentralized-voting-webapp
-Cyber Poll is a Block-Chain based Decentralised Application that focuses mainly on the use of the blockchain to ensure a smoother and fairer electoral process.
-We believe that this might be a game changer in the nearest future.
+This is a repository for Block-Chain Based Voting Application.
+We aim at tackling the issues faced in modern day voting by coming up with the
+Electronic Voting system, providing the users a much more transparent and free election.
+We hope this idea can be implemented in the future.